prisheri/WeatherBit/README.md

    b. "mvn test verify -Dcucumber.filter.tags="@CurrentWeather_Lat_Lon" - to run scenario to get weather data with latitude and longitude as inputs

    c. "mvn test verify -Dcucumber.filter.tags="@CurrentWeather_PostalCode" - to run scenario to get weather data with post code as input

+   NOTE: Above command work with MAVEN version 3.8 or higher
-3. HTML reports are generated at target/cucumber-html-reports/overview-features.html
+4. HTML reports are generated at target/cucumber-html-reports/overview-features.html